Sundays at Landmark / Urban Expeditions 2025-26 Season

 When we first entered the building, we were greeted with animals native to Argentina: llamas, alpacas, goats, a giant Flemish rabbit, and a big rodent of unpronounceable name.
 I wasn’t super thrilled with the rodent, but the other animals were adorable.
 I kept referring to The Emperor’s New Groove for a point of reference for my children.

-Sundays at the Landmark Dancing
+Dancing Sundays at the Landmark

 From the animals, we walked into the Musser Cortile room where the programming was started.
 Culture presentations and tango demonstrations as well as a folk dance workshop took place here inviting you to have a whole body experience.
 We sat down to enjoy the dancing only to be asked to stand and participate in the Chacarera (a traditional Argentinian dance).